jcaillon/valet/README.md

 1. You need the following tools installed and present in your PATH for valet to work:
    1. [yq][yq] (to be able to build your commands)
    2. [fzf][fzf] (to have the interactive mode/menu)
-2. You can then git clone this project or download the source from the latest release into the directory of your choice.
+2. You can then clone this project or download the source from the latest release into the directory of your choice.
 3. Add this directory to your PATH (or link Valet to `/usr/local/bin`) so you can call `valet` from your terminal.
 4. Call `valet` to get started with the example commands!